MAP Test Language Usage

 Sample 4

-• Topic: Spelling
+• Topic: Spelling and Word Use

-• Sub-topic: Identify and correct errors with plural and possessive nouns
+• Sub-topic: Irregular plural nouns

 • RIT range: 189-197